jackykc/comp5/README.md

 if (box_pos is not None) and (stand_pos is not None):
     difference = box_pos - stand_pos
     # negative difference means that the box is to the left
-    # use the correct list of waypoints that orients the robot facing the push direction
+    # set the correct list of waypoints that orients the robot facing the push direction
     if difference < 0:
         push_from_pos = box_pos - 1
         temp_waypoints = waypoints_left